How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

 3) Huddling

-As most of us know very well, standing closely together for any amount of time, and we all get warm very quickly.
-In nature, especially in the Polar Regions, making use of this very efficient behavior allow animals to stay warm in otherwise unbearable conditions.
+As most of us know very well, when standing closely together for any amount of time, we all get warm very quickly.
+In nature, especially in the Polar Regions, making use of this very efficient behavior allows animals to stay warm in otherwise unbearable conditions.

 Huddling close together allows animals to feel and absorb each other’s warmth.
 It also cuts down, and to a large extent, eliminates the movement of cold air around the body, helping animals to stay warmer as a group.